-WARNING Never pull the trigger(s) until you are actually ready to fire.
-Keep your fingers off the trigger(s) and outside of the trigger guard until you are ready to pull the trigger and fire the shotgun.
-When opening and closing the action and when engaging or disengaging the safety mechanism, make sure your fingers are outside the trigger guard and away from the trigger(s).
-Side-by-side shotguns are available in either a double-trigger configuration (Model 220) or a single trigger configuration (Model 210).
-(See Picture 11 and See Picture 12).
-Double-trigger Model 220 shotguns are patterned after classic side-by-side shotguns with two triggers.
-The front trigger always fires the right barrel.
-The back trigger always fires the left barrel.
-Pulling either trigger with the safety in the "off" or "fire" position fires the shotgun.
+NEVER pull the trigger until you are actually ready to fire.
+Keep your fingers off the trigger and outside of the trigger guard until you are ready to pull the trigger and fire the shotgun.
+When opening and closing the action and when engaging or disengaging the safety mechanism, make sure your fingers are outside of the trigger guard and away from the trigger.